tearflake/symp-intro/docs/pagefront.md

 # pagefront specs

 > **[about document]**
-> Quick reference to Pagefront, a symbolic rendering engine
+> Specification of *Pagefront*, a symbolic rendering engine
 >
 > **[intended audience]**
-> Beginner programmers
+> Intermediate programmers
 >
 > **[abstract]**
 > This document describes the Pagefront markup format, an S-expression-based alternative to HTML.
 It defines the syntax, semantics, and structure of the language, along with a couple of short illustrative examples.